MoSaidi/schedule-ec2-instances-managed-by-autoscalinggroups/README.md

 # schedule-ec2-instances-managed-by-autoscalinggroups

 Many times, we have a lot of cloud waste because we never shut down our services/EC2 instances.
-One of the most challenging cases is to schedule those instances that belong to an Autiscaling Group.
+One of the most challenging cases is to schedule those instances that belong to an Autoscaling Group.

 To Begin you must create two Lambda functions: